 Immunisation

+Immunisation protects you from serious diseases throughout life.
 Getting vaccinated at the recommended times will give the best protection against disease.

 Immunisation is the most effective way to actively protect your child from preventable diseases, such as whooping cough, tetanus, hepatitis B and measles.